 The 1E Columbus mission carried 2.5 tonnes of ESA science payloads in five internal racks into space – Biolab, the Fluid Science Laboratory, the European Physiology Modules, the European Drawer Rack and the European Transport Carrier – housing integrated or modular multi-user research facilities.

-Within the first year of operation, additional facilities under NASA responsibility were moved into Columbus: the Human Research Facility and the Microgravity Science Glovebox, originally built in Europe.
-Two more payloads were carried separately in the cargo bay of the Shuttle and are now mounted on Columbus’s external platforms: the Solar observatory and the European Technology Exposure Facility.
-Other payloads will be added during future expeditions to the ISS.
+Within the first year of operation, two Human Research Facilities under NASA responsibility were moved into Columbus.
+The Solar Observatory was carried separately in the cargo bay of the Shuttle and is now mounted on Columbus’s external platform.
+Other external experiments were added in recent years.